310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% endbubble %}

 {% bubble Hiiro %}
 That's right.
-Ryuseitai will be handling the more difficult portion, while we of Alkaloid shall be doing what we can to aid them.
+Ryuseitai will be handling the more difficult portion, while we of ALKALOID shall be doing what we can to aid them.

 In fact, it is such a simple task that I may have *too* much energy for it!
 {% endbubble %}